rtk42/DOJ_Scraper/README.md

 # 🏛️ DOJ_Scraper

-**DOJ_Scraper** is a Python-based scraper designed to collect press releases (or similar documents) from the U.S. Department of Justice website.
+**DOJ_Scraper** is a Python-based scraper for collecting press releases from the U.S. Department of Justice website.
 It automates:

-- Fetching listings of DOJ materials
+- Fetching DOJ press release listings for a given date range
-- Parsing dates, titles, links, and metadata
+- Detecting pagination (if present)
+- Extracting article links directly from the first page when no pagination exists
+- Fetching full article content via an LLM
-- Saving structured output (e.g. JSON or CSV)
+- Saving structured output in JSON format

 ---

-## ⚠️ Pagination Requirement

-The scraper **requires pagination** on the search results page to work properly.
-If your date filter returns **only a single page**, the script won't proceed.
-**Tip:** Use a date range with enough volume (e.g. several weeks or months) so that results span **multiple pages**.
-This ensures full crawling.
-This limitation will be fixed in a future update.
+## 🚀 Key Features

+- **Pagination-aware** — Scrapes across all result pages when pagination exists
+- **Single-page safe** — If no pagination is found, extracts links directly from the initial listing page
+- **LLM-powered parsing** — Uses an OpenAI model to identify article links and extract clean article bodies from DOJ markdown pages
+- **Error-tolerant** — Logs failures per URL so no links vanish silently
+- **Structured output** — Stores results in a single JSON file for easy consumption

 ---

-## 🚀 Getting Started

-### Requirements
+## 📦 Requirements

-- Python 3.9 or higher
+- Python **3.9+**
-- Recommended modules in `requirements.txt`
+- `OPENAI_API_KEY` set in your `.env` file

-Install dependencies:
+- Install dependencies:
 ```bash
 python3 -m venv .venv
 source .venv/bin/activate